Merging Multiple GDSII files using GDSFILT

 Consider the case where we have two different GDSII files and we wish to combine them and we do not need or desire to modify or transform the coordinates in any way.

-Here is the command line you will need to use with the "add" option.
+Here is the command line you can use with the "add" option.
 The command line is shown with breaks for clarity on this web page but there are no breaks in the actual command line.
 Text in italics is not part of the command line

 CHIP_D123.GDS input file